10up/jobber-wp/readme.txt

 = Does the plugin use any external services? =

 We connect to [Jobber](https://www.getjobber.com/) ([privacy policy](https://www.getjobber.com/privacy-policy/)) to get your forms.
 This connection is faciliated through a middleware service hosted by [10up](https://10up.com/) ([privacy policy](https://10up.com/privacy-policy/)) and located at https://jobber-prod.10upmanaged.io.
 Authentication is done via OAuth through this service and any Jobber API requests are also filtered through this service.

+= Can I test this locally? =

+When you connect your site to your Jobber account, the connection is made through a middleware service that will communicate back with your site to validate the request.
+This request will fail if the middleware can't communicate with your site.
+If you're testing locally, you can use a service like [ngrok](https://ngrok.com/) to expose your site to the internet.

 == Changelog ==